Top of page

 Organized by Michaela Appeltova, Assistant Professor of History.

-Building Disability Studies Across Disciplines, March 29, 1:00-2:30PM, 2024
+Spring 2024: Building Disability Studies Across Disciplines, March 29, 1:00-2:30PM, 2024

 Conversation for for interested faculty and staff about the successes and challenges of building and sustaining disability studies across schools and disciplines.
 DSI was joined by Alyson Patsavas, Assistant Professor in the Department of Disability and Human Development at the University of Illinois Chicago (UIC).